Kuderic/InfiniteChaosDungeon/README.md

 ## How to Use
 ### Windows
-Download the provided InfiniteChaosDungeon.exe file and run it.
-Alternatively, you can download the source code and its dependencies, and run the `main.py` script to get the same result.
+Download the provided `InfiniteChaosDungeon.exe` file and run it.
+Alternatively, you can download the source code, run `pipenv install` to download and install the appropriate dependencies, and then run `main.py` to launch the program.

 ## FAQ
 ### Q: Will I get banned?